 In today's increasingly multilingual and multicultural schools, there is an ever-growing need for culturally responsive teachers who nurture students' ability to speak more than one language.
-Bilingual-bicultural educators know how students learn their first and second languages and are passionate advocates for bilingual students.
+Bilingual-Bicultural educators know how students learn their first and second languages and are passionate advocates for multilingual and multicultural students.

-The two-year Bilingual-Bicultural Education master's degree program offers both practicing teachers and those with a bachelor's degree in a field other than education the opportunity to support educational and social change for traditionally underserved students, families and communities.
+The two-year Bilingual-Bicultural Education master's degree program offers both pre- and in-service teachers the opportunity to support educational and social change for traditionally underserved students, families and communities.

-Program graduates work as bilingual or English as a Second Language (ESL) teachers in urban and suburban public and private schools, dual language schools, charter schools, private tutorial companies and after-school and literacy programs.
-As the immigrant and English Language Learner (ELL) population continues to grow, so will the need for quality bilingual and ESL teachers.
+- Graduates work as bilingual or English as a Second Language (ESL) teachers in urban and suburban public and private schools, dual language schools, charter schools, non-profits, welcome centers, private tutorial companies and after-school and literacy programs.

-Candidates have the option to pursue an Illinois initial or subsequent teaching license by enrolling in additional coursework at the end of the Bilingual-Bicultural Education master's degree program.
+- Cadidates have the option to pursue an Illinois initial or subsequent teaching license by enrolling in additional coursework while enrolled in the Bilingual-Bicultural Education master's degree program.
 Students who are already licensed teachers can add a bilingual endorsement and/or an ESL endorsement to their Illinois teaching license.

-Students in the MA program must complete a thesis and an oral defense; students in the MEd program complete a capstone experience.
+- Students may choose to pursue the MA and complete a thesis and oral defense or pursue the MEd and complete a capstone experience.